-Event-driven synaptic transmission
+Event-driven synaptic transmission.
 Synaptic behavior in spiking networks is also different from rate-coded networks, and requires additional description.
 The basic type of synapses is the linear synapse, where synaptic transmission is event-driven: when the pre-synaptic neuron emits a spike, it increases the corresponding post-synaptic conductance by a given value (generally the synaptic efficiency w).
 If no spike occurs, the synapse does not need to transmit any information: the dynamics of conductances are already defined at the post-synaptic neuron level.
-As in Brian, a spiking synapse can therefore define two additional arguments: pre_spike which specifies what should happen when a pre-synaptic spike arrives at the synapse (potentially after a given delay) and post_spike when the post-synaptic neuron emits a spike.
-The default linear synapse only defines pre_spike with the value g_target += w. g_target is a generic name for the conductance associated to the synapse.
-Depending on the target of the projection, g_target will be replaced by g_exc or g_inh, for example.
+As in Brian, a spiking synapse can therefore define two additional arguments: $pre_spike$ which specifies what should happen when a pre-synaptic neuron emits a spike.
+The default linear synapse only defines $pre_spike$ with the value $g_target += w$ . $g_target$ is a generic name for the conductance associated to the synapse.
+Depending on the target of the projection, $g_target$ will be replaced by $g_exc$ or g\inh, for example.
 The underlying idea is that the same synapse type can be used in different projections, regardless of their target.